dcsil/CSC491-Project-Blueprint/README.md

 * **Keep it Current:** If you start a task, move it to "In Progress."
 * **Link Everything:** Never open a PR without linking it to an Issue.
 * **Clean Up:** Periodically archive items in the "Done" column after a successful Release.

+---

+## 🔗 Useful Resources & References

+To help you navigate this blueprint, use the following links to explore the live configuration and deep-dive into the setup:

+* **[Live Project Board](https://github.com/orgs/dcsil/projects/108/views/2):** View the sample Kanban board in action to see how Issues, Labels, and Milestones are visualized.
+* **[Project Architecture & Settings](https://github.com/orgs/dcsil/projects/108/settings):** Explore how the backend of the project is configured, including custom fields and automated workflows.
+* **[Manifest Configuration Guide](./docs):** Visit the `/docs` directory to learn how the labels, milestones, and issue templates in this repository were designed and implemented.